madsbuch/applicationCourse/1.introduction/README.md

 3. MVP
 4. Exercise 1
 5. Developing the gameplan for next session
+6. Session evaluation
-6. End the day with some relation to the business and the MVP, have it updated with the newly acquired information.
+7. End the day with some relation to the business and the MVP, have it updated with the newly acquired information.
 Important points:
    * Development is not only at the course sessions.